Jump to a section:

 Certain things can cause Batcache to stop working.
 Most notably, cookies that begin with “wp” or “wordpress” will prevent caching.
 If you are logged into WordPress, one of those cookies will be loaded and you will not see a cached version of your site.
 WooCommerce pages will also load these cookies.

-If you do not see that comment, and the website has been reloaded a couple of times, and you are not logged in, you can check for cookies in the Network tab of your browser dev tools:
+If you 1) do not see that HTML comment or header, 2) the website has been reloaded a couple of times, and 3) you are not logged in, you should check for cookies that bypass our page caching mechanism in the Network tab of your browser developer tools: